syncfusion-content/wpf-docs/wpf/Ribbon/SimpleMenuButton.md

 ---
 # SimpleMenuButton in WPF Ribbon

 `SimpleMenuButton` provides functionality similar to other menu button and it doesn't carries a sub menu.
-It can be used with `ApplicationMenu` and can be placed inside the **RibbonBar** in Ribbon control.
+It can be used with `ApplicationMenu` and it can also be placed inside the `RibbonBar` in Ribbon control.

 ## Setting Icon